Rigid Gas Permeable Lenses (RGP)

 RGP Lenses Cost

 Typically, each RGP lens costs between $30 and $40.
 Depending on your eye doctor’s recommendations, your level of activity, and how often you replace your lenses, you could own one to five pairs each year.
-Cleaning solutions and disinfectants can become costly, especially if you wear daily-wear rather than extended-wear.
+Cleaning solutions and disinfectants can become costly, especially if you wear daily-wear versus extended-wear.
 Extended wear contact lenses can be worn for up to one week before cleaning.

 You should also consider additional factors such as: